-- The vdldocs for the Facelet variant of the f:view tag. - The javadocs for ResponseStateManager.writeState(FacesContext, Object) - The javadocs for ResponseStateManager.isStateless(FacesContext) - See ViewDeclarationLanguage.restoreView() - The javadocs for jakarta.faces.view.ViewScoped - The javadocs for jakarta.faces.bean.ViewScoped
+- The VDLDocs for the <f:view> tag. - The javadocs for ResponseStateManager.writeState(FacesContext, Object) - The javadocs for ResponseStateManager.isStateless(FacesContext)

+- The specification of ViewDeclarationLanguage.restoreView() - The javadocs for jakarta.faces.view.ViewScoped - The javadocs for jakarta.faces.bean.ViewScoped

 7.8.2.
 State Saving Alternatives and Implications